aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/api-reference-guide/training/pytorch-neuron-parallel-compile.rst

 are invalid.

-Once the ``neuron_parallel_compile`` finishes compilation of all graphs, it will copy all the compilation results into the neuron cache.
+Once the ``neuron_parallel_compile`` finishes compilation of all graphs, it will copy all the compilation results into the Neuron Cache.

 Now if you run your script (without ``neuron_parallel_compile``), it will be faster since the compiled graphs are already cached.